YCbCr444/Auto-Target-Encoder-Improved/README.md

 * **Intelligent Tiered Sampling:** A robust, three-stage analysis system ensures reliable results for any video type:
     * **Tier 1:** High-speed scene detection using FFmpeg.
     * **Tier 2:** "SmartFrames" analysis of keyframe density and temporal complexity.
+    * **Tier 3:** A fallback to evenly-spaced time intervals for low-complexity or unusual videos.
 <details>
   <summary><strong>What is "SmartFrames" sampling?</strong> (Click to expand)</summary>